Intrinsically-Sublime/ABS_2_REL/README.md

 The script is written in lua so you will need lua installed or an executable copy in the same folder as the script and the slicer.

-To use with Cura you will have to run it as a seperate process from the command line with the following command.
+Run it from the command line with the following command.
 `lua "ABS_2_REL.lua" "example.gcode"`

 Note: The script creates a second gcode file marked processed.